APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 • Risk management: monitoring and addressing potential risks and issues throughout the project lifecycle

 • Change management: tracking changes made to the project scope or plan and assessing their impact on project performance.

+***
+### 4.13 Project Assumptions

+• All necessary funding and resources will be secured and available for the duration of the project.

+• All stakeholders will be available and able to provide input as needed throughout the project lifecycle.

+• There will be no major technological or market disruptions that would impact the project's success.

+• The project team will have the necessary expertise and skill sets to complete the project successfully.

+• All regulatory and legal requirements will be met and any necessary permits or approvals will be obtained.

+• The project will be completed within the proposed timeline and budget.

+• The project scope will remain consistent throughout the project lifecycle, and any changes will be managed through a formal change control process.

+• The project team will be able to effectively communicate and collaborate throughout the project lifecycle.

+• The project will not have a significant negative impact on the environment, community, or stakeholders.

+• The project will result in the anticipated benefits and outcomes as described in the business case.